rihck/aws-cloud-practitioner-exam-study/AWSCloudPractitionerEssentials.md

 - To allow your VPC for private traffic: You attach a `Virtual Private Gateway` to your VPC
   ![Edge Loc](VPCTraffic.png)

 - `AWS Direct Connect`: Stablish Completly private fiber connection from your data center to AWS.
-Work with a direct connect partner in your area
+Work with a direct connect partner in your area (establish a private dedicated connection between your company’s data center and AWS)
   ![Edge Loc](AWSDirectConnect.png)

 The technical reason to use sub-nets on VPC is to conttrols access to the gateways, the Public ones has access to the internet, the Private ones Don't.